-Over the last 34 summers, the Horizons in Medicine program at Wright State University Boonshoft School of Medicine has offered local high school students, mostly from disadvantaged or minority backgrounds, the opportunity to see first hand the science and delivery of health care that forms the foundation of a career in medicine.
-The 2013 Horizons in Medicine program will run from June 10 through July 17.
-The deadline for applying for the summer of 2013 has passed.
+Over the last 35 summers, the Horizons in Medicine program at Wright State University Boonshoft School of Medicine has offered local high school students, mostly from disadvantaged or minority backgrounds, the opportunity to see first hand the science and delivery of health care that forms the foundation of a career in medicine.

-In this unique program students can begin to prepare for careers in science and health care, get a summer job that pays and earn a college scholarship.
+In this unique program students can begin to prepare for careers in science and health care, get shadowing experience and earn a college scholarship.
 Students who will have completed their junior year of high school and taken chemistry by the time the program begins are encouraged to apply.

 Since 1979, more than 600 Dayton-area high school students have completed Horizons in Medicine, with more than 90 percent entering college and approximately 80 percent graduating from college.
 Many Horizons alumni are now M.D.s, and several former Horizons participants are currently enrolled in medical school at Wright State's Boonshoft School of Medicine.